utmapp/UTM/README.md

 * JIT based acceleration using qemu TCG
 * Frontend designed from scratch for iOS11+ using the latest and greatest APIs
 * Create, manage, run VMs directly from your device
-* No jailbreak required!
+* No jailbreak required for iOS 11-13! (required for iOS 14+)

 ## Install

-If you just want to use UTM, this is not the right place!
+If you just want to use UTM on iOS 11-13 or on jailbroken iOS 14, this is not the right place!
 Visit https://getutm.app/install/ for directions.

-## Building
+## Building (iOS)

-Make sure you have cloned with submodules `git submodule update --init --recursive`.
+To run UTM without a jailbreak on iOS 14 (as well as to develop UTM on any iOS version), you must run with the Xcode debugger attached.

 ### Easy